-4. Since 2007, China has de-listed several US pork establishments due to a Chinese ban on ractopamine, a swine-feed ingredient, thereby preventing these establishments from exporting their products to China.
+- 5. Since 2007, China has de-listed several US pork establishments due to a Chinese ban on ractopamine, a swine-feed ingredient, thereby preventing these establishments from exporting their products to China.
 China's ban on ractopamine is based on a blanket ban of a class of drugs called beta-agonists.
 In bilateral meetings, China has acknowledged that it has imposed this ban without having performed a risk assessment to evaluate the risk of ractopamine to the human consumer.
-The US Food and Drug Administration (FDA) approved the use of ractopamine.
+The US Food and Drug Administration approved the use of ractopamine in the United States in 1999.
+Twenty-six countries have approved the use of ractopamine.
 Additionally, the Joint Food and Agriculture Organization/World Health Organization Experts Committee on Food Additives (JECFA), the international scientific advisory body to Codex, has established an acceptable daily intake for residues of ractopamine, and has recommended that maximum residue levels for ractopamine can be safely established.
-Codex, in turn, has reviewed ractopamine and established a draft standard, based on JECFA's recommendations.

-- (a) Please explain why China banned ractopamine without first conducting a risk assessment. - (b) In bilateral meetings during the fall of 2007, the United States learned that China finally intended to conduct a risk assessment for ractopamine and that it would be completed by February 2008.
+Codex, in turn, has reviewed ractopamine and established a draft standard, based on JECFA's recommendations. - (a) Please explain why China banned ractopamine without first conducting a risk assessment. - (b) In bilateral meetings during the fall of 2007, the United States learned that China finally intended to conduct a risk assessment for ractopamine and that it would be completed by February 2008.
 The manufacturer subsequently submitted its safety data on ractopamine to China's Ministry of Agriculture.
 To date, however, it appears that China has not completed its risk assessment.
-When will China complete its risk assessment? - (c) During last year's transitional review before this Committee, China explained that consumption of pork treated by ractopamine could cause side-effects to the human heart and nervous system.
-Please explain the scientific basis for these assertions.
-Are these assertions based solely on consumption of pork containing ractopamine in excess of the maximum residue levels recommended by JECFA?
+When will China complete its risk assessment?